Why auto insurance rates are going up

 With prices on the rise due to inflation, auto insurance rates have also been affected.
-Throughout the insurance industry, vehicle insurance rates are increasing by an average of 4.9%.
+According to Valuepenguin, auto insurance rates are expected to rise an average of 8.4% industry-wide in 2023.
 Here are a few reasons why auto insurance rates are going up, along with what you can do to help manage your rates.

 Some reasons for an auto insurance rate increase

 Parking sensors, lane-departure warnings, and even stronger materials are now widely available on many vehicles.
 While those smarter sensors and stronger devices can help improve safety, they are also more expensive to repair.
 Supply chain issues have also impacted repair costs and, on occasion, how quickly you can get repairs completed.
 Also, with new technology being put into vehicles, it can increase prices when it comes to things like electric car insurance.